 - Injuries.
 Drinking too much alcohol will increase your risk of being injured.
 Alcohol is involved in 40% of all car accidents and suicides, 50% of sexual assaults and severe trauma injuries, and 60% of homicides and drowning deaths.

 - Legal troubles.
 The legal drinking limit in Minneapolis and the rest of Minnesota is a BAC of .08.
-If you make the mistake of drinking alcohol and driving, you could find yourself arrested for DWI.
-You’ll need a good defense attorney, which can be expensive, and you’ll be at risk of jail time and considerable fines.
+If you make the mistake of drinking alcohol and driving, you could find yourself arrested for drunk driving.
+You’ll need a good DWI defense attorney, which can be expensive, and you’ll be at risk of jail time and considerable fines.

 In addition to these risks, you are also at a greater risk of suffering financial and relationship problems when you drink excessively.